Live concerts, a meteor shower, perfect days for outdoor adventures… August in Catalonia never gets boring!

 Other cool plans to do in Catalonia in August

 Looking for more ideas for your trip?
-Here you have some suggestions:
+Here are some suggestions:

 And if you’re spending some days in Barcelona, no matter the season, don’t miss out on our list of unusual and cool things to do at any time of the year.